THE LIFEBOAT STATION IS CURRENTLY CLOSED TO THE PUBLIC

-*The Lizard Lifeboat service/call-outs will not be disrupted and RNLB Rose will be on call and ready for sevice 24 hours per day as usual
+*RNLB Rose is on call and ready for sevice 24 hours per day as usual ….

 In 1859 The first Lizard Lifeboat station was placed at the most southerly point Polpeor Cove and in 1885 another station was built at nearby Church Cove, a mile or so to the east.
 That station closed in 1899 but the Polpeor station continued right through until 1961.
 Meanwhile, a Cadgwith Lifeboat Station was opened in 1867, and although the last Cadgwith lifeboat “Guide of Dunkirk” left service in 1961, the station remained active until 1963.

 When the first boathouse opened at Kilcobben in 1961 the station became known as The Lizard-Cadgwith Lifeboat Station.
 In 1987 the name was officially changed by the RNLI to its present name The Lizard Lifeboat Station.

 A series of boats have served both stations over the years ranging from the original six-oared, 30ft Anna Maria costing the princely sum of £135 in 1859, to the £550,000 47ft (14.3 metres) Tyne class twin-engined David Robinson and now the latest and current serving lifeboat the £2.7m Tamar class all-weather lifeboat 53ft (16.3metres), RNLB Rose.

 Length: 16.3 metres